Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Graduates of our program have gone on to meaningful roles at the provincial governments and with the Government of Canada, to non-profits and think tanks, to consultancy work, the private sector, and on to further education.

 Public policy is the software of society.
-The MPP in Digital Society equips the next generation of problem solvers with the skills and competencies needed to meet the moment, spot harms on the horizon, moderate risk, and design workable frameworks that promote responsible innovation.
+The MPP program equips the next generation of problem solvers with the skills and competencies needed to meet the moment, spot harms on the horizon, moderate risk, and design workable frameworks that promote responsible innovation.
 Our students endeavour to make Canada better in ways big and small.

 A Message from the Director of Executive Education